castellanos94/store-angular/README.md

 # Store

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0 based on the tutorial at [Domini Code](https://www.youtube.com/c/DominiCode) ([🅰️ Curso Angular en Español - Tutorial de Angular 12 desde cero](https://www.youtube.com/watch?v=i-oYrcNtc2s)).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Mock server

+Run `npm run serverAPI` for a mock db.
+Navigate to `http://localhost:3000/`.
+Prerequsite `npm install -g json-server`.

 ## Code scaffolding